 These four factors, and maybe more, affect how honey is preserved for a long period.

 The answer to this question is yes, and it can go bad and make a person sick.
-But, it doesn’t go bad that easily when kept in a tightly sealed jar.
+But it doesn’t go bad that easily when kept in a tightly sealed jar.
 As long as you store it in a jar with a tight lid and without moisture, it is sure to go a long way.

-Raw honey sometimes contains other natural elements such as honeycombs, pollen, maybe nectar, and remnants of bees enzymes.
+Raw honey sometimes contains other natural elements such as honeycombs, pollen, maybe nectar, and remnants of bee enzymes.
 These components often interact with some bacteria, which can benefit the latter and encourage their growth.
 At that point, your honey is sure to go bad.
 If contaminated with pollen, it may harm a person who is allergic to bee pollen.

 Some honey contains a small number of microorganisms.
 A study has shown that spores of C. botulinum are present in small amounts in honey samples they tested.
-This minimal amount though would not harm an adult but can harm an infant not more than a year old.
+This minimal amount, though, would not harm an adult but can harm an infant not more than a year old.
 It can cause infant botulism, a kind of food poisoning.
-Thus, it is always advised not to allow children under one year old to consume this natural product.
+Thus, it is always advised not to allow children under one-year-old to consume this natural product.

 Leaving your jar open or improperly sealed may cause moisture to get inside the jar.
 An unsealed jar may also allow contaminants inside.
 The increase in moisture and contamination may foster a perfectly safe place for bacteria and fungi to thrive.
 Bacteria and fungi in foods are some causes of stomach problems and sickness.

-How to Store your Honey correctly
+How to Store Your Honey Correctly

 What and where is the best place to store honey?
-And, how long does honey last?
+And how long does honey last?
 Storing this liquid gold correctly would ensure that it does not spoil for a long time and stay safe for consumption.
 Here are some tips on the proper storage of honey.